chrisosuf/MachineLearning/Stock_Trend_Prediction/README.md

 ### Acknowledgments

-* Much of this code has been inspired by and learned from Siraj Raval's image recognition tutorials and Keras documentation has also been.
-The lstm.py file has been utilized from llSourcell and altered to effectively be used in my program.
+* Much of this code has been inspired by and learned from Siraj Raval's image prediction tutorials and Keras documentation.
+The lstm.py file has been utilized from llSourcell (Ravel's github) and altered to effectively be used in my program.
 This file is part of a coding challenge by Ravel.
-Keras documentation has also been